OpenRailwayMap/OpenRailwayMap/INSTALL.md

 ## Setting Up the Database

- Set up the PostgreSQL database with PostGIS and hstore extensions:
+ This chapter describes the installation of the PostgreSQL database with PostGIS and hstore extensions.
+The following commands show the installation of PostgreSQL 9.5, but they should be equal for all version >= 9.3.

     $ sudo -u postgres createuser railmap
     $ sudo -u postgres createdb -E UTF8 -O railmap railmap